 - To be released if the detention is unlawful.

 The police must also tell you that you have a right to remain silent and that any statement you make can be used against you.
 There can be no improper questioning of young persons by police or other persons in authority.
 Do not say anything that would incriminate you such as statements or answers to questions about your activity or involvement in any crime.
 Your statement should be made in the presence of your counsel, parent or guardian unless you waive that right.
-The police must tell you that you have a right to have counsel, your parent or guardian present while you make a statement to the police.
+The police must tell you that you have a right to have counsel and your parent or guardian present while you make a statement to the police.

 A wavier of your rights must be videotaped or be in writing.
 If it is in writing, the police must obtain a statement signed by you that you have been told of the right that you are waiving.
 You should consult with a lawyer before you waive any of your rights to the police.
 Any statement given by a young person to the police will be ruled inadmissible if the statement was found to be given under duress imposed by anyone in authority.
-You cannot be forced into making a statement or a waiver of your rights.
+You cannot be forced into making a statement or waiving your rights.
 Even if you decide to waive your rights, you can always change your mind and not make a statement or answer questions.

 If you appear in Court without a lawyer, the Judge will inform you about the right to be represented by a lawyer and adjourn the matter until you have time to obtain a lawyer.
 If you are unable to obtain legal counsel, the Judge shall refer you to the local legal aid program or direct that you be represented by counsel.
 If an Order is made for representation, the government will pay for the lawyer.
 You may consult with a lawyer or your parent or any other appropriate person you choose.
 You must have been given a reasonable opportunity to consult with counsel and a parent or other adult relative or an appropriate adult if no relative.

 If you do tell the police something that you should not have told them, there are laws to prohibit the use of your statements, oral or written, in Court proceedings as admissible evidence.
 You should speak to your lawyer about any statements made to the police.
-The statement will be admissible in Court if the police told you that:
+The statement may be admissible in Court if the police told you that:

 - You did not have to say anything,